chan-alyssa/Fingerspelling-Recognition/README.md

 Hamerprocessing.py:
 Input a CSV file with the video ID and fingerspelling events recorded and outputs an h5 file with hand information.

+For the fingerspelling letter recognition:
+Set up a conda environments
+conda create --name myenvironment python=3.9
+Activate it and install the requirements

+Take the h5 files which has the features, letter annotations and word annotations The collate CTC function collates all the frames together so that we can use CTC loss.
+All the length of the batches need to be the same and padded if not (padded number is 0)
+The CER is calculated every epoch and the epoch with the lowest CER is saved.

+The model is TransformerCTC_LipCross.
+I am trying to do 3 layers of self attention and then one layer of cross attention.